of Biosystem Dynamics (LBD)

 In 2011, we established a Laboratory for Single Cell Biology studies.
 This laboratory makes use of multiple Molecular Biology techniques, ranging from qPCR, plate reading and western blotting, combined with extensive usage of live time-lapse microscopy.
 The study of natural and synthetic genes and circuits, via the collection of time-lapse, gene expression data in-house, gives us the ability to test models and to, from the data, propose new models.
 The lab is also used to boost the development of signal processing methods, such as image analysis, and of models and simulation tools of biological phenomena.

 One of the methods most used in our lab is the RNA tagging by MS2-GFP, generously provided by Ido Golding (Baylor College of Medicine).
 It has allowed us to conduct several studies on transcription dynamics, under various environmental conditions.
-Based on this system, we have been studying mostly the rate-limiting steps during transcription initiation, which determine the speed and the noise of the process of RNA production in Escherichia coli.
+Based on this system, we have been studying various gene expression related processes in Escherichia coli, among other.

 In vivo detection of individual RNA molecules in live E. coli cells by the MS2-GFP RNA tagging system.